orion-project/beam-inspector/bin/help/status_bar.md

 ### Measurements progress

-When [measurements](./measure.md) are started a bar is displayed showing the measurements progress in percent.
-Hover the mouse to see a tooltip providing additional info about the measurements - remaining time, target file, etc.
+When [measurements](./measure.md) are started, a bar is displayed showing the measurements progress in percent.
+Hover the mouse to see a tooltip providing additional info about the measurements: remaining time, target file, etc.

 ## See also